Sample Space

 The sample space S is the set of all possible outcomes of a random experiment — every outcome that could conceivably occur.

-Why is Sample Space important?
+What is the Sample Space formula?

 Prerequisites